ccoenraets/salesforce-lightning-tutorial/create-searchbar-component.md

     > Make sure you separate the doInit() and the searchKeyChange() functions with a comma

     ### Code Highlights:
-    - The function first gets the value of the new searchKey available in the event object.
+    - You first get the value of the new searchKey available in the event object.
-    - It then invokes the **findByName()** method in the Apex controller you created in module 3.
+    - You then invoke the **findByName()** method in the Apex controller you created in module 3.
-    - When the asynchronous call returns, it assigns the list of contacts returned by findByName() to the component's **contacts** attribute.
+    - When the asynchronous call returns, you assign the list of contacts returned by findByName() to the component's **contacts** attribute.

 1. Click **File** > **Save** to save the file

 ## Step 5: Add SearchBar to the Application

-1. In the developer console, go back to the **QuickContacts** application and add the SearchBar component to the user interface.
+1. In the developer console, go back to the **QuickContacts** application

+1. Modify the div container as follows to add the SearchBar component to the user interface

     ```
     <div class="container">